A YouTuber’s Channel Remained Verified While He Was Being Investigated For Child Pornography

 “I had contacted the conventions because, at the time, I was going to Insomnia.
 So after I realized, OK, what if?
 Because it starts to become scary when you think about what was he telling me,” Iniguez said.

-Iniguez said she was invited to go to MineCon by Microsoft, where Wilton also appeared, though not as guest.
+Iniguez said she was invited to go to MineCon by Microsoft, where Wilton also appeared, though not as a guest.
 It was there where Wilton had another Twitter meltdown.

 Iniguez believes it was because he wasn’t being acknowledged by the other big Minecraft YouTubers in attendance.